 Friday: Mexican-Inspired

 Same ingredients, completely different meals.
-That’s the beauty of this system—you’re basically remixing the same playlist all week.
+That’s the beauty of this system—you’re remixing the same playlist all week.
+These are exactly the type of healthy lunch bowls that make weekday meal prep ideas stress-free.

 Storage Hacks That Prevent Disaster